The parts of a fiddle

 The fingerboard is a short length of hard wood that is glued in place on the neck of the fiddle.
-They are generally made from ebony.
+It is generally made from ebony.

 The f holes

 The two f holes (also sometimes called sound holes) are two holes in the front of the body of the fiddle which help the sound of the fiddle project more effectively from the instrument.

 The fine adjusters

 If your fiddle has fine adjusters, they are used to accurately tune the string to the correct pitch.
 Some fiddles only have a fine adjuster on the e string.

 The tailpiece connects the strings to the base of the fiddle.

 The chinrest is separate to the fiddle, and is kept in place by an ingenious screwing mechanism.
 Chinrests come in a variety of design, and may sit to the side of the tailpiece, or directly over the top of it.